jacobsch/pin-validator/README.md

 # pin-validator

+Before running JahWindow create a folder titled accounts in the same directory that the program is stored in.

 This is the assignment are teacher tasked us with creating:
 In this assignment, you are going to pre-load (store) a few accounts w/information in the code that will be ready to use and play with.